Thelukepet/course/assignments/kerberos.md

 ### OS/X

 Sorry, you are on your own!
-If you figure out how to modify the Linux instructions to work on OS/X, please share on Piazza and I will add those here.
+If you figure out how to modify the Linux instructions to work on OS/X, please share on the Forum and I will add those here.